 Unfortunately pensions have gone the way of typewriters and VHS tapes – towards extinction.
 To keep costs down, most organizations have shifted away from them.
-As a matter of fact, the EBRI reports that fewer than 2% of people in the private sector still participate in pension plans any more.
+As a matter of fact, fewer than 2% of people in the private sector still participate in pension plans any more.

 Basically, unless you happen to work someplace that still offers a pension, whatever you save for retirement yourself is all you will have.

 Different.
 Although you tend to hear about 401(k) plans more often, you may be surprised to learn that the 403(b) was established first back in 1958.
 The 401(k) was not created until 1978.

 Who can contribute to each type of plan?